ryan-taylor/workos-jsr/README.md

       },
       debug: false,
     },
-  }
+  },
 );
 ```

-Telemetry data is exported in the OTLP format and can be collected by an OpenTelemetry Collector, stored in Prometheus, and visualized in Grafana.
+Telemetry data is exported in the OTLP format and can be collected by an
+OpenTelemetry Collector, stored in Prometheus, and visualized in Grafana.

+Key metrics and traces include:

+- API request latency and error rates
+- Authentication attempt success/failure rates
+- Directory sync operation metrics
+- FGA authorization checks and performance

+For production deployments, we recommend:

+- Setting up alerts for abnormal error rates or latency
+- Monitoring authentication failures as a security measure
+- Tracking API usage to ensure you stay within rate limits

 ## Deployment